dhruv-pratap/pandoc_resume/markdown/resume.md

 ----

->   Seeking a challenge in an engineering environment where my skills,
+>   Seeking a challenge in an environment where my engineering skills, knowledge, and prior
+>   experience of leading engineering teams to build a cloud-native engineering platform
->   knowledge and prior experience will aid an organization in
+>   can be used and applied to aid an organization grow by enabling them to deliver better
->   transformation.
+>   products faster.

 ----